-The Official Register (Registro Oficial - ROE) is Ecuador's equivalent of the U.S. Federal Register.
-As such, the country's laws, rules of application, executive decrees, and ministerial agreements, as well as national standards, enter into effect on the day following their publication.
-The exception is when a specific date has otherwise been established.
-Ecuador's constitutional court publishes the Official Register, informing the general public and stakeholders of new laws and other legal dispositions.
+The Official Register (Registro Oficial - ROE) is Ecuador's equivalent of the U.S. Federal Registry.
+As such, the country's laws, rules of application, executive decrees, ministerial agreements, and national standards, enter into force the day after publication in the registry.
+The exception is when a specific date is otherwise established.
+Ecuador's constitutional court publishes the Official Register, informing the public and stakeholders of new laws and other legal dispositions.

-B. Ministry of Agriculture, Livestock, Aquaculture and Fisheries
+B. Ministry of Agriculture and Livestock

-The Ministry of Agriculture is responsible for ensuring sustainable agriculture and aquaculture development by directing and evaluating all agricultural and livestock activities.
-Laws and regulations governing MAGAP's activities include:
+The Ministry of Agriculture is responsible for ensuring sustainable agricultural development by directing and evaluating all agricultural and livestock activities.
+Laws and regulations governing MAG's activities include:

-- 1. Agricultural Development Law (ROE 54, April 30, 1997): The law guarantees entry to agricultural inputs, improved seeds, plants and animals, machinery, equipment and technologies, except for those deemed harmful to the environment by the country of export. - 2.
-Animal Health Law (ROE 409, March 31, 1981): This law has been enacted to prevent, control and eradicate illnesses in the national livestock population.
-The Ministry of Public Health and MAGAP are assigned responsibility for controlling the quality of animal origin products in the human food chain.
+- 1. Organic Law of Rural Lands and Ancestral Territories (ROE 711, March 14, 2016): Regulates the use and access to ownership of rural land and outlines how property ownership must fulfill social and environmental functions.
+Regulates the ownership, administration, and redistribution of rural land as a production factor to guarantee food sovereignty, improve productivity, promote a sustainable and balanced environment and grant legal security to rights holders. - 2.
+Animal Health Law (ROE 409, March 31, 1981): Aims to prevent, control, and eradicate illnesses in the national livestock population.
+The Ministry of Public Health and MAG are responsible for controlling the quality of animal origin products in the human food chain.
 These ministries are responsible for issuing food recalls and prohibiting trade in products deemed harmful to consumers.
-The law requires MAGAP authorization and sanitary certification prior to the export or import of animals and their by-products. - 3.
-Plant Health Law (ROE 475, January 18, 1974): This law seeks to prevent and control the outbreak of plagues, illnesses and pests that could adversely affect local agricultural crop production.
-The law establishes regulations, conditions and prohibitions for the export, import, and local trade, and the production of certain plant products. - 4.
-Seeds Law (ROE 594, May 26, 1978): This law regulates seed export-import requirements, as well as the trade in seeds and their by-products.
-Seed exporters-importers are required to register with the MAGAP. - 5.
-Law for the Formulation, Manufacture, Import, Trade and Use of Pesticides and Similar Products for Agricultural Use: The law requires that importers, manufacturers, and distributors of pesticides and similar products used in agriculture to register with the MAGAP.
+The law requires MAG authorization and sanitary certification prior to the export or import of animals and their by-products. - 3.
+Plant Health Law (ROE 475, January 18, 1974): Aims to prevent and control the outbreak of plagues, illnesses and pests that could adversely affect local agricultural crop production.
+The law establishes regulations, conditions, and prohibitions for the export, import, domestic trade, and the production of certain plant products. - 4.
+Seeds Law (ROE 594, May 26, 1978): Regulates seed import-export requirements and trade in seeds and seed by-products.
+The MAG requires seed exporters-importers to register. - 5.
+Law for the Formulation, Manufacture, Import, Trade and Use of Pesticides and Similar Products for Agricultural Use: The law requires that importers, manufacturers, and distributors of pesticides and similar products used in agriculture register with the MAG.
 The law regulates the transport, storage, labeling, and advertisement of these products, and sets maximum residue levels for pesticides.
-This law is governed by the Andean Community (CAN) Decision 436 (amended by CAN decision 684, May 21, 2008). - 6.
-Food Sovereignty Law (ROE supplement 583, May 5, 2009): The Organic Law on Food Sovereignty (LORSA) declares Ecuador to be free of genetically-engineered crops and seeds. - 7.
+The Andean Community (CAN) Decision 436 (amended by CAN decision 684, May 21, 2008) governs the law.

+- Food Sovereignty Law (ROE supplement 583, May 5, 2009): The Organic Law on Food Sovereignty (LORSA) declares Ecuador to be free of genetically engineered cultivation and seeds. - 7.
 Rural Land Law (ROE supplement 711, March 14, 2016): The Organic Law on Rural Lands and Ancestral Territories regulates the use of rural land and its agricultural potential.
-It also creates the agricultural public information system with the purpose of generating, managing and providing timely information to producers and economic agents involved in the production, agricultural markets, and services related to rural land.
+It also creates the agricultural public information systems with purpose of generating, managing, and providing timely information to producers and economic agents involved in agricultural production, agricultural markets, and services related to rural land.